Stefsk-glitch/XR_Core/README.md

 **Ball can be held super far away** </br>
 This problem is solved by checking how far the ball is away from the player an detaching the ball from the player when it's 4 units away from the player.

+**Issue where buttons are not usable** </br>
+This issue is fixed by removing component named EventSystem in Hierarchy.